Plan your Heart Failure Surgery in India with Indian Healthguru Consultants

 Possible side effects of medications include cough, gastrointestinal upset (such as nausea, heartburn, and diarrhea), headache, light-headedness and fainting, low blood pressure, muscle cramps.
 Possible Complications could be pulmonary edema and total heart failure (circulatory collapse)

-Heart Failure Surgery and Treatment in India
+Why consider India for Heart Failure Surgery and Treatment?

 The doctors and researchers in India have actively contributed in developing new ways to diagnose and treat people who have heart failure.
 Each year doctors internationally trained in heart care (cardiologists) evaluate and treat thousands of people who have congestive heart failure.
 Cardiologists and other specialist staff heart failure clinics in India work together as a team to diagnose and treat all forms of congestive heart failure.
 The advanced facility in most of the hospitals is devoted specifically to surgical advanced heart failure treatment.